Muhammad345/CheckoutNetChallenge/README.md

 External ref will be unique for each activity which link merchant to checkout record and checkout record use that to link with Acquire bank detail .

-Merchant redirect to theri sucess and failer page where they can handler further logic like notificaion etc .
+Merchant redirect to their success and failer page where they can handler further logic like notificaion etc .